Vykstorm/pr2tik1/README.md

 Also enrolled in:
 - Competitive programming, solving complex problems related to algorithm and data structures implementation.
 - Learning more about artificial intelligence.
-Currently searching and investigating interesting machine learning applications to music composition.
+Currently searching and investigating interesting machine learning applications on music composition.

 <details open>
 <summary>🤝 <b>To connect with me</b></summary>